Social Credit Party of Ontario: Later years

-By the 1985 provincial election the party was defunct though Turmel still claimed to be a "Social Credit" candidate in at least one provincial by-election in the late 1980s.
-Turmel attempted to create a new Social Credit Party of Ontario in the mid-1980s but was unable to meet the criteria in place by that time for the registration of new political parties which included filing a petition signed by 10,000 qualified voters.
+By the 1985 provincial election, the party was defunct though Turmel still claimed to be a "Social Credit" candidate in at least one provincial by-election in the late 1980s.
+Turmel attempted to create a new Social Credit Party of Ontario in the mid-1980s but was unable to meet the criteria in place at that time for the registration of new political parties which included filing a petition signed by 10,000 qualified voters.